10 Senior Life Insurance Terms That You Need to Know

-As many such industries are, life insurance is riddled with its own zoo of technical terms.
+As many such industries are, senior life insurance is riddled with its own zoo of technical terms.
 Sometimes insurance companies will try to use these terms to confuse potential clients into accepting life insurance policies that aren’t in their own best interests.
-Here are some terms that you need to know if you’re considering a life insurance policy of any sort.
+Here are some terms that you need to know if you’re considering a senior life insurance policy of any sort.

 Cash Surrender Value